 To compile these averages, I am indebted to the following data sources.
 I do have to splice the data and the industry definitions are different in each database.

-For trailing 12 month financials, operating lease and R&D data, I draw on Capital IQ which has a very rich and updated database.
+For trailing 12 month financials, operating lease and R&D data, I draw on Capital IQ which has a very rich and updated database, as well as Morningstar Direct and Bloomberg.

 |Europe||I used to get the raw data from Bloomberg but I have started using Capital IQ with this update.
 You will notice that two big changes as a consequence.
 First, the data is all reported in US dollars for all compannies making comparisons across markets simpler.
 Second, I have modified the Capital IQ industry categorization and created one of my own (based on the Value Line industry categoriztion).|

 I update the data roughly once every year.
 The market data (stock prices, market capitalization, beta) reflect the date of the update.
 In other words, if the update is on January 25, the market data is within a day or two of the update.
 The accounting data is messier since it reflects the most recent financial statements.

 Most of the accounting data reflects the most recent annual annual report or 10K.
 The trailing 12 month net income and sales reflect the numbers as of the last four quarters.